quattor/quattor.github.com/_posts/2013-03-27-cleaning-up-packages.md

 and all our systems include it.

-In an ordinary computation node we have reduced the amount of packages from 1272 to X.  Only 174 are actually listed in the profile, and Yum has derived the rest.
+In an ordinary computation node we have reduced the amount of packages from 1272 to a bit more than 700.
+Only 174 are actually listed in the profile, and Yum has derived the rest.

 ## Third bottleneck: complicated workflows